ISCHEMIC STROKE / ACUTE THERAPY

 Unselected patients ≤ 4.5 hours after stroke onset

-→ intravenous thrombolysis
+→ Intravenous thrombolysis

-→ fibrinolysis and fibrinolytic drugs
+→ Fibrinolysis and fibrinolytic drugs

 Unselected patients > 4.5 h after stroke onset

-- negative results have been published with desmoteplase in a 3-9 hour time window – DIAS 3 [Albers, 2015] DIAS 4 [Kummer, 2016]
+- negative results have been published with desmoteplase in a 3-9 hour time window without perfusion selection – DIAS 3 and DIAS 4

 Patients selected by multimodal imaging (4.5-9 hours after stroke onset/WUS/uncertain time of onset)

-- according to the meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT is safe and effective in patients selected by advanced imaging [Thomalla, 2020]
+- according to the meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT is considered safe and effective in patients selected by advanced imaging [Thomalla, 2020]

 Endovascular treatment (EVT)